k2view-academy/K2View-Academy/articles/TDM/tdm_gui/21_task_pre_and_post_execution_processes.md

   ![pre exe processes 2](images/task_pre_exe_processes.png)

 - Click the Edit icon to populate the parameters for the process.
-A popup window is opened with the process' parameters.
+A pop-up window is opens with the process' parameters.
 Mandatory input parameters are marked with a red asterisk.
 Populate the parameter values for the task:

   ![pre exe param](images/task_pre_exe_param.png)